fex-team/fis-plus/doc/getting-started.md

 ### Initiate local environment

-Firstly，Initiate fis local environment and use lights to install demo to your machine
+Initiate fis local environment and use lights to install demo to your machine

 ```bash
 $ fisp server init